Fizzxx/Pokemon-FireRed-Room-Randomizer/README.md

 # Pokemon FireRed Room Randomizer
+ ##Description
- A randomizer tool that randomizes doorways for decomped versions of Pokemon Fire Red and Leaf Green
+A randomizer tool that randomizes doorways for decompiled versions of Pokemon Fire Red and Leaf Green.